ircv3/ircv3-specifications/extensions/extjwt.md

 ## Usage

-If the feature is available on the IRC server, the `EXTJWT` token is added to its ISUPPORT list.
+If the feature is available on the IRC server, the `EXTJWT=1` token pair is added to its ISUPPORT list where `1` denotes the version of this feature.

 Only one new command is introduced in this extension, `EXTJWT`.